syedshaharham-2006/weather-data-pipeline/README.md

 # End-to-End Serverless Data Pipeline for Real-Time Weather Forecasting

-This project demonstrates the design and deployment of a robust end-to-end serverless data pipeline that automates the entire flow from API consumption to an interactive BI dashboard.
-The pipeline runs on a continuous 5-minute refresh cycle, providing up-to-date weather forecasting data.
+This project is a robust serverless data pipeline designed to automate the collection, processing, and visualization of weather forecast data.
+By leveraging AWS Lambda, Amazon EventBridge, Snowflake, and Looker Studio, this architecture provides real-time weather insights with minimal overhead.

 ## Overview